ElenaSj/bikeapp/README.md

 #### 3. Run the Actual BikeApp TM
 - Navigate to **bikeapp/server/src/main/resources** and modify the **application.properties** file to match your database config.
-- On Command Prompt, cd to bikeapp/server and run the following command: `mvnw spring-boot:run`
+- On Command Prompt, cd to bikeapp/server and run the following command:<br> `mvnw spring-boot:run`
 - Navigate with your browser to localhost:8081
 - Enjoy the experience